 - 3. Write down the relationship between the velocity and the position of the cart.
 Use that relationship to construct an instantaneous position vs. time graph just below each of your velocity vs. time graphs from question 2, with the same scale for each time axis.
 (The connection between the derivative of a function and the slope of its graph will be useful.)
 On each graph, label the instant where the cart reverses its motion near the top of the track.
 Write down an equation for each graph.
 If there are constants in your equations, what kinematics quantities do they represent?
-How would you determine these constants from your graphs? - 4.
+How would you determine these constants from your graphs?
+Can any of the constants be determined from the constants in the equations representing velocity vs. time graphs? - 4.
 Which graph do you think best represents how position of the cart will change with time?
 Adjust your prediction if necessary and explain your reasoning.